Jaseci-Labs/jaseci/docs/docs/for_coders/jac_coding_manual.md

 In this segment we observe a docstring, imports, and a global variable.
 In Jac docstrings look exactly like python docstrings, however docstrings can only be used as docstrings (not as comments).
 That means there are a limited number of places you can place them, these places are at the top of a module, and *before* the declaration of functions, methods, classes (architypes), global variable statements, module level code blocks (i.e., `with entry {}` style blocks, more on this later), and enumerations.

-Import statements are very similar to python, note that you have to denote if you are importing a python module with `import:py` or jac with `import:jac`.
+Import statements are very similar to python, note that you have to denote if you are importing a python module with `import` or jac with `import`.
 Module paths and such are pretty much identical.

 Quick note on from import, they work like this.

 === "Jac"
     ```jac
-    import:py from os, getcwd, listdir, path
+    import from os, getcwd, listdir, path
     ```
 === "Python"
     ```python